Blog

 One of Recursion’s differentiators is its emphasis on bringing efficiency to the drug discovery process.
 To go from an idea to a molecule that’s actually helping patients usually takes about seven years — and that’s if there’s no mishaps.
 A tagline on their website reads, “Drug discovery should be about helping patients, not developing patience,” and the data team is central to this mindset.
 Their efficiency with data directly increases efficiency with drug discovery.

-They paused and noticed that data output was being slowed down due to tooling, like static Jupyter notebooks and Excel spreadsheets, and with processes that positioned the data team as a liaison between scientists and executives.
+They paused and noticed that data output was being slowed down due to tooling, like static Jupyter notebooks and Excel spreadsheets.
 So they entirely reconstructed their process and tooling (adding Hex) which helped Recursion go from a huge world of drug discovery to faster testing for success.
 Here’s how they did it.

 Scientists, engineers, and leadership all need access to different types of data